rascaraficci/data-broker/README.md

 # How to run

-Beforehand, you need an already running Dojot instance in your machine.
-See [Dojot documentation](https://dojotdocs.readthedocs.io/en/stable/) for more information on installation methods.
+Beforehand, you need an already running dojot instance in your machine.
+See [dojot documentation](https://dojotdocs.readthedocs.io/en/stable/) for more information on installation methods.

 Generate a Docker image: